Lechia Gdańsk: Kit history

 During Lechia's history, the away shirt colours have often always been the opposite of the home shirt.
 When the home shirt was green, the away was white, and vice versa.
 2009 saw the introduction of Lechia's first non-white/green kit, with an all-black away kit introduced.
 Lechia released an all red third shirt for the 2014–15 season, with an all-red kit being used as the club's away or third colours from 2014 to 2020.
 The 2018–19 season saw the introduction of another previously unused colour for a kit.
 Lechia wore an all-grey away kit for that season, replacing the all green kit which had been the away kit for the previous season.
 This grey kit was used by the team from 2018 to 2022 and was notably worn by Lechia in two cup finals.

 While white and green have always been the club's home colours, Lechia have not always worn these colours while playing at home.
 On 9 February 2019 Lechia wore an all-black kit for their home game against Pogoń Szczecin to commemorate the death of Paweł Adamowicz, the mayor of Gdańsk at the time of his murder, and a lifelong Lechia fan.
-This was the first time in their history a predominantly green or white kit wasn't worn by Lechia for a home game.
+This was the first time in their history a predominantly green or white kit was not worn by Lechia for a home game.
 The game finished 2–1 to Lechia, with goals from Filip Mladenović and Flávio Paixão.
 An all-red kit was worn on 10 November 2019, again against Pogoń Szczecin, to commemorate the 101st anniversary of Polish independence,.
 That same match Lechia attempted to break the Polish record for most people singing the full Polish national anthem at the same time, which was 3,171 people, breaking the record with 7,614.